shaunie2fly/deno-terminal-shell-commander/memory-bank/progress.md

 - Building for extensibility
 - Layout management design follows buffer-based approach for efficiency
 - Using Deno standard APIs for better maintainability
+- Command integration documentation provides comprehensive guide for adding new commands